KrispWaffle/neuro/tests/README.md

 ```python
 DEBUG=1 python XXXX.py
 ```
-when running the tests or you will have no good output
+when running the tests to see different debug logs